cmstrickland/journeyplan/README.md

 config variables should be set in ``.env`` there's a skeleton .env.example file provided, but you will need to add API keys to this

+There is a small test suite built using Rspec + capybara - so once you have installed all the prerequistes you can exercise the unit and feature tests by simply running `rake`